 I’m waiting to see how Krishna tulsi does under drier conditions here, but I have to admit – this one is quite handsome.
 The leaves turn a stunning dark purple as it matures.
 It was the slowest grower for us, but I think it’s worth the wait!
 Like Rama tulsi, it required some pinching back to encourage bushier growth.
 Unfortunately, it never bushed out as well as Rama did for me.
 Fragrance is almost identical to Rama tulsi.

 This variety reached full height midway in our growing season.
 It has a lovely, bushy growing habit.
 The flowers are white, and the flower clusters have a much more angular appearance – they reminded me of little dragons or snakes.
 The fragrance is heavier and muskier than the other varieties.

-This variety gets a little droopy on hot, dry days here – so I’m not sure if it will be a consistent variety for us.
+This variety gets a little droopy on hot, dry days here.
+I’m not sure if it will be a consistent variety for us.
 However, I love it and hope to continue growing a few plants of it every year just for personal enjoyment.
 It would also make a fragrant and unusual substitute for coleus in an annual bed for landscaping – I’m contemplating using it like that next year.

-If you like using the herbs you grow in creative recipes and love adaptogens, you will enjoy my recipe book, The Complete Guide to Adaptogens!
+If you like using the herbs you grow in creative recipes and love adaptogens, you will enjoy my herbal recipe book, The Complete Guide to Adaptogens!
 I’ve also published an eBook, Tulsi for the Garden, Kitchen, and Home Apothecary, with even more dreamy tulsi recipes to try.